bkirman/bkirman.github.io/src/projects/futebol/index.md

 The app itself is fairly simple, but is designed to simulate "real" football apps used by supporters.
 As well as playing a key role during the performance, it also acts as a souvenir and is updated with the results of future matches/shows.
 There is a league table that is updated after each show, and notifications sent of major events, engaging the audience with the fiction for long after their show is over, as a fan following their team over the season.
 This really develops the ideas explored in NLFS in really fascinating ways, using the "play" of supporting a team to engage with more complex narratives both on a stage and after it is over.

+This interview with the director, João Neca (PT and EN subs) explains a lot more of the themes of the show and shows the audience using the app:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MmfcApcI9E8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The app I developed for this show is freely available for smartphones on the [Google Play store](https://play.google.com/store/apps/details?id=org.kirman.ben.obando_foot&hl=en_GB&gl=US) and [Apple App Store](https://apps.apple.com/gb/app/futebol-espectáculo/id1587358224).
 The app is mostly in Portuguese, but you will get the idea.

 {% image page, "images/app.png", "Screenshots of the mobile app showing information about upcoming shows and results of previous shows", 800 %}